-Living in a new country will give you many opportunities to try new this. - Living in a new country will give you many opportunities to try new things that you may not have done before in your home country.
-There may also be activities or cultural community groups for people from your home country.
+Living in a new country will give you many opportunities to try new things that you may not have done before in your home country.
+There may also be activities or - cultural community groups for people from your home country.
 It is important to find ways to continue to practice the customs and rituals that are important to you while you are in Australia. - Remember, it is normal to take some time to adjust to a new country.